Storage Tips in Belvidere, IL

 Place a pallet on the floor and stand sofas and mattresses on end on top of it.
 Disassemble beds and tables and wrap the table legs in paper to secure them.
 If a table will not disassemble, place padding on the top of the pallet and place the table on its top with the legs pointing up.
 Use dresser tops for stacking cartons and dresser drawers for small, delicate items.

 Keep upholstery off the floor and do not use newsprint to wrap lampshades or any other goods that may be damaged by ink stains.
-Most lightweight chairs can be stacked "seat to seat" or placed upside down on tables that cannot be disassembled.
-Finally, place a bed sheet or dust cover on your furniture for additional protection.

 Your Unit Is Your Responsibility